molgenis/molgenis/molgenis-compute-core/README.md

 ## To do's

+* Make workflow 'template-able'
+* Allow steps without parameters?
+Currently, in workflow the parameters column may not be empty.
 * Enable transposed parameter files
 * If two rows contain a different value for the 'workflow' parameter, then this means that these rows will be processed by different workflows.
 * If a row contains a list of values for the 'workflow' parameter, then this row will be processed in parallel by each of the workflows.